birthing center at Good Samaritan Regional Medical Center

 physician referral services

-We will be pleased to refer you to one of our experienced Obstetricians and Pediatricians to care for you and your newborn.
+We will be pleased to refer you to one of our experienced obstetricians and pediatricians to care for you and your newborn.
 We can also help you if you prefer the philosophy and methods of a Certified Nurse Midwife.
 Please call Good Samaritan Regional Medical Center's Physician Referral Service, 1-800 HELP-IN-5 [435-7465] for a referral to the medical professional of your choice.

-anethesia and pain relief options
+anesthesia and pain relief options

 The Department of Anesthesia is proud to play a part in the delivery of your baby.
-An anesthesiologist specially trained for neonatal and maternal emergencies is in the hospital 24 hours-a-day, for the comfort and safety of both mother and newborn.
+An anesthesiologist specially trained for neonatal and maternal emergencies is in the hospital 24 hours a day, for the comfort and safety of both mother and newborn.
 A member of the Department of Anesthesia attends all deliveries at Good Samaritan Regional Medical Center whether or not anesthesia is administered.
 We recognize that childbirth is an individual process, and that every woman's wishes and needs are different.